amnesiiac/amnesiiac.github.io/_posts/2023-10-05-linux-epoll.md

                               ┌──────┴─────┐
                               │another proc│
                               └────────────┘
- 1) epoll_ctl and epoll_wait create a waique both, but the difference is that: the wait que (wq) is attached to the eventpoll obj, the wait que(for socket) created by epoll_ctl is attached to socket obj.
+ 1) epoll_ctl and epoll_wait create a waitque both, but the difference is that: the wait que (wq) is attached to the eventpoll obj, the wait que(for socket) created by epoll_ctl is attached to socket obj.

  2) wait que of eventpoll is used to connect a single eventpoll obj and all processes blocking on.